buildpacks/spec/buildpack.md

 During the build phase, typical buildpacks might:

 1. Read the Buildpack Plan in `<plan>` to determine what dependencies to provide.
-2. Provide the application with dependencies for launch in `<layers>/<layer>`.
+1. Provide the application with dependencies for launch in `<layers>/<layer>`.
+1. Reuse application dependencies from a previous image by appending by `launch = true` to `<layers>/<layer>.toml`.
-3. Provide subsequent buildpacks with dependencies in `<layers>/<layer>`.
+1. Provide subsequent buildpacks with dependencies in `<layers>/<layer>`.
+1. Reuse cached build dependencies from a previous build by appending by `build = true` and `cache = true` to `<layers>/<layer>.toml`.
-4. Compile the application source code into object code.
+1. Compile the application source code into object code.
-5. Remove application source code that is not necessary for launch.
+1. Remove application source code that is not necessary for launch.
-6. Provide start command in `<layers>/launch.toml`.
+1. Provide start command in `<layers>/launch.toml`.
-7. Write a partial Bill-of-Material to `<layers>/launch.toml` describing any provided application dependencies.
+1. Write a partial Bill-of-Material to `<layers>/launch.toml` describing any provided application dependencies.
-8. Write a partial Bill-of-Material to `<layers>/build.toml` describing any provided build dependencies.
+1. Write a partial Bill-of-Material to `<layers>/build.toml` describing any provided build dependencies.

 The purpose of separate `<layers>/<layer>` directories is to: